clamorisse/demo-server/README.md

 After completion, terraform will output the ip address for the MySQL server and ELB endpoint.
 Open url http://redirect.cotero.org in the browser.

+### NOTE
+The http://redirect.cotero.org is down and all the infrastructure that supports it.
+If you want to deploy this repository adjust NGINX file with a new url address.

 ## TODO
 * Provision key pair with terraform.
 * Enable logging in the app.